 For example, concerns have been raised that new police technologies may aggravate existing inequities in policing.
-For example, police in many cities use predictive policing algorithms to find patterns in data about criminal activity and use those patterns to proactively deploy police to locations where crimes are statistically more likely to occur.
+For instance, law enforcement agencies in many cities utilize predictive policing algorithms to analyze data on criminal activity and utilize the resulting patterns to anticipate where crimes are more probable to happen.
+They then deploy police personnel proactively to these locations.
 However, because the underlying data encodes existing racial inequity in policing, predictive policing may learn and replicate racial bias.
-A second example is as follows. many police forces use automated face recognition technology to help identify faces captured in photos and videos of crime suspects.
+A second example is the use of automated face recognition technology by many police forces to identify suspects captured in photos and videos of crimes.
 Due to the fact that face recognition technology often works less well on faces of color, police face recognition technology may increase the likelihood that people of color will be wrongfully identified and prosecuted for crimes they did not commit.
-Hence current research tries to mitigate such fear by offering various models of equity impact assessment for proposed police technologies.
+Therefore, current research aims to mitigate such fears by offering various models for assessing the equity impact assessment of proposed police technologies.

-In another survey, participants thought an algorithm would not be able to discern good candidates because it would lack human intuition and make judgments based on keywords, or ignore qualities that are hard to quantify, which indicates a lower level of trust in this type of task done by algorithm.
-Other studies have examined police responses to new technology focusing on the benefits of data integration as well as on the number of risks associated with different pathways, which will affect the likelihood and extent of impact on the potential 'losers'.
+In another survey, the participants expressed doubt about an algorithm’s ability to identify good candidates, reasoning that it would lack human intuition and make judgments based on keywords or ignore qualities that are hard to quantify.
+These results indicate that people have a lower level of trust in algorithms performing such tasks.
+Other studies have examined police responses to new technology, focusing on the benefits of data integration as well as on the number of risks associated with different pathways.
+These risks can affect the likelihood and degree of impact on those who could be considered the potential “losers.”

-Governments use technological Surveillance as a substitute for trusting people.
-Surveillance is also a mode of engagement with the world enabling trust, accountability, and eventually responsible humanitarianism.
-It uses the example of predictive policing to consider the difference between panoptic modes of surveillance and emerging practices of environmental surveillance.
-Predictive policing involves the claimed ability to 'forecast where and when the next crime or series of crimes will take place'.
-The appropriate balance between ensuring predictive accuracy and protecting historically disadvantaged groups is a difficult, and subjective one.
-Existing research worries about the possibility that law enforcement officers will not fully comply with the needed safeguards.
-Because of the lack of trust by the public, there might be a need to use an independent judicial body to help.
-Governments can convince citizens that the same rigorous controls that make government handling of traditional tax returns are also transferable to online tax returns.
+Governments use technological surveillance as a substitute for trusting people.
+Surveillance is also a mode of engagement with the world that enhances trust, accountability, and eventually responsible humanitarianism.
+The difference between panoptic modes of surveillance and emerging practices of environmental surveillance can be examined using predictive policing as an example.
+Predictive policing involves the concept of being able to predict where and when the next crime or series of crimes will occur.
+Finding the appropriate balance between ensuring predictive accuracy and protecting historically disadvantaged groups is a challenging and subjective task.
+Previous research has raised concerns about the potential failure of law enforcement officers to comply with necessary safeguards.
+Due to public distrust, it may be necessary to employ an independent judicial body for assistance.
+Governments can reassure citizens that the same rigorous controls applied to government handling of traditional tax returns also apply to online tax returns.

-The survey queried citizens about their experience with, involvement with, and perceptions of e-government.
-It found among other things that such communication approaches might be seen by people as a way that mostly helps the government.
+The survey queried citizens about their experience, involvement, and perceptions of e-government.
+Among other findings, it revealed people may view such communication approaches as primarily beneficial to the government.

-New York City Police Department switched from old-style policing to one based on predictive analytics to respond to an increased demand for police services.
-Causing certain groups of people to be regularly suspected based on their risks and threats.
+The New York City Police Department has transitioned from traditional policing methods to those based on predictive analytics in response to a growing demand for police services.
+This has resulted in regularly suspecting certain groups of people based on their perceived risks and threats.

-A related problem to the discussion about the lack of trust in academic policing is related to the problem of transparency which is sometimes lacking in AI driven-policing.
+Related to the issue of the lack of trust in big data-based policing is the problem of transparency, which is sometimes lacking in AI-driven policing.

 Transparency and Trust

 Research has shown that higher levels of citizen satisfaction with the level of interaction with government are associated with higher levels of trust in government.
-Similarly, the stronger citizens believe that government websites provide reliable information, the greater their trust in government.
+Similarly, the more that citizens believe that government websites are a reliable source of information, the greater their level of trust in government.